docmcfly/usertools/README.md

 ## Change log

+* 4.2.1 :: FIX : Email change tutorial fixed.
+* 4.2.0 :: ADD : When editing the profile, you can restrict the user's right to change their image.
 * 4.1.4 :: FIX : The passwort change form works as expected.
 * 4.1.3 :: CLN : Cleaning fe_users integration
 * 4.1.2 :: UPD : Update (cleaning) TCA configuration